AndrewHumphries/Bloccit/notes.md

 <h1>Welcome to Bloccit</h1>
 <p id="index-title">This is the home page for Bloccit.</p>

-Then I've basically said, find anything with the id "index-title" and specify it in this specific way.
+Then I've basically said, find anything with the id "index-title" and style it in this specific way.
 Or, I could create a class:

 .posts {
   border: solid;